Learning to Generate Unit Tests for Automated Debugging

 \section{Acknowledgments}

-We thank Swarnadeep Saha for insightful discussions in the early phases of this work.
+\cameraready{We thank Swarnadeep Saha for insightful discussions in the early phases of this work.
+Furthermore, we thank the anonymous reviewers and area chairs for their helpful feedback throughout the reviewing process.
 This work was supported by NSF-CAREER Award 1846185, DARPA ECOLE Program No. HR00112390060, NSF-AI Engage Institute DRL-2112635, and the Center for AI Safety Compute Cluster.
-Any opinions, findings, and conclusions or recommendations in this work are those of the author(s) and do not necessarily reflect the views of the sponsors.
+Any opinions, findings, and conclusions or recommendations in this work are those of the author(s) and do not necessarily reflect the views of the sponsors.}